Commercial Property Disputes Solicitors

 Commercial property disputes can be prolonged and costly.
 Seeking advice early from a specialist disputes lawyer can be essential to minimise any negative impact on your business.

-Our experienced litigation solicitors have a wealth of experience in dealing with commercial property disputes for a range of clients.
-We work with large property developers and investors, and individual owners and tenants.
+Our experienced commercial property litigation solicitors have a wealth of experience in dealing with disputes for a range of clients from our offices across Bristol and the surrounding area in Bedminster, Bishopston, Bristol city centre, Kingswood and Thornbury.
+We work with large property developers and investors, individual owners, and landlords and tenants regarding business occupation.

 We regularly act in disputes relating to all aspects of commercial premises.
 In commercial property dispute matters, we can assist with ownership, easements, trespass and restrictive covenant disputes.
 With commercial landlord and tenant matters, we advise on terminating your business lease, seeking a business lease renewal, rent reviews, break notices and breaches of covenant.